 American [Craft] Pale Lagers

-As with all styles, American brewers have put their own twist on the traditional German and Bohemian lager recipes.
+As with all beer styles, American brewers have put their own twist on the traditional German and Bohemian lager recipes to create their own style of pale lagers.
 Some stick to old-school recipes, some use adjuncts like corn and rice, some have Americanized them with domestically-grown hops, and some have even gone as far as to imperialize them (brew them at double, sometimes triple strength).
 And now, there is even a style known as the IPL (India pale lager) rapidly emerging.
 Those crazy Americans, huh!

 - Hoponius Union | Jack’s Abby Brewing | Framingham, MA